wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/query_node.md

 ### Offset

 How far back in time to query from the current time

-For example an Offest of 2 hours and an Every of 5m, Kapacitor will query InfluxDB every 5 minutes for the window of data 2 hours ago.
+For example with an Offest of 2 hours and an Every of 5m, Kapacitor will query InfluxDB every 5 minutes for the window of data 2 hours ago.

 This applies to Cron schedules as well.
 If the cron specifies to run every Sunday at 1 AM and the Offset is 1 hour.
 Then at 1 AM on Sunday the data from 12 AM will be queried.

 ```javascript